-BES Cyber Systems The term "BES Cyber System" is to provide a convenient level at which a Responsible Entity can organize their documented implementation of the requirements and compliance evidence.
-Responsible Entities can use the well-developed concept of a security plan for each BES Cyber System to document the programs, processes, and plans in place to comply with security requirements.
+Another reason for using the The term "BES Cyber System" is to provide a convenient level at which a Responsible Entity can organize their documented implementation of the requirements and compliance evidence.
+Responsible Entities can use the welldeveloped concept of a security plan for each BES Cyber System to document the programs, processes, and plans in place to comply with security requirements.